 Annually, as well as in connection with the election or appointment of a new director to the Board, the Board considers the business and charitable relationships between it and each director.
 The Board determines whether directors are "independent" under Nasdaq's listing standards.
-The Board has determined that Mark Pape and James Roddey are independent under Nasdaq's listing standards.
+The Board has determined that Mark Pape, James Roddey, Dieter Esch and Jeffrey Utz are independent under Nasdaq's listing standards.
 Mr. Schwarz is not independent under Nasdaq's listing standards.
-With respect to 2013, the Board has not made a determination regarding the independence of Messrs.
-Coleman, Dvorak or Esch.
-Mr. Krassner, who served as a director in 2012, was previously determined by the Board to not be independent under Nasdaq's listing standards.
+The Board has not made a determination regarding the independence of Messrs.
+Coleman and Dvorak.
 The Audit Committee is comprised of Messrs.
-Pape (Chairman) and Roddey, both of whom are independent under Nasdaq's listing standards applicable to Audit Committee members.
+Pape (Chairman), Roddey and Utz, all of whom are independent under Nasdaq's listing standards applicable to Audit Committee members.
 The Compensation Committee is also composed of Messrs.
-Pape and Roddey.
+Pape, Roddey and Utz.
 The Company does not have a separately-designated Nominating Committee at this time.